 Normalisr Offers Robust Modelling of Associations Linearly In Single-cell RNA-seq

-Normalisr is written in Python3 and provides a command-line and a python functional interface.
-You can read more about Normalisr from our preprint (See References).
+Normalisr is in python and provides a command-line and a python functional interface.
+Normalisr is published in Nature Communications (2021).

 Normalisr is on PyPI and can be installed with pip: pip install normalisr.
 You can also install Normalisr from github: pip install git+https://github.com/lingfeiwang/normalisr.git.
 Make sure you have added Normalisr’s install path into PATH environment before using the command-line interface (See FAQ).
 Normalisr’s installation should take less than a minute.

-There are more advanced installation methods but if you want that, most likely you already know how to do it ;).
-If not, give me a shout (See Contact).
+There are more advanced installation methods but if you want that, most likely you already know how to do it.
+If not, give me a shout (See Issues).

 Normalisr provides a command-line and a python functional interface below.
 You can use the examples provided below to guide yourself through Normalisr’s use.
 Sphinx-based documentation is underway.